Release procedure#

 Release tags are semantic version identifiers following the PEP 440 specification.

-1. Change log and dependencies¶
+1. Update the change log and dependencies#

-When it comes time to make the release, there should be a collection of change log fragments in changelog.d
+When it comes time to make the release, there should be a collection of change log fragments in changelog.d.

 Those fragments will make up the change log for the new release.